Luhanskteplovoz: End of works

 After the outbreak of the Russo-Ukrainian War and the capture of Luhansk by the Luhansk People's Republic, Luhanskteplovoz was re-registered in the city of Sievierodonetsk.

-Due to the War in Donbas it became difficult to deliver components from Germany and the United States to the Luhannsk plant by February 2015.
+Due to the war in Donbas it became difficult to deliver components from Germany and the United States to the Luhansk plant by February 2015.
 Hence in March 2015 the plant stopped working.
 According to media reports, by late 2015 it was looted and completely inoperational.
 According to the Luhansk People's Republic representatives the looters had used fake contracts to carry out the illegal dismantling and removal of plant equipment.
 According to the Russian REGNUM News Agency Luhanskteplovoz owners, the Russian company Transmashholding, stopped production in 2016.
 Although it had overcome delivery problems because Luhanskteplovoz had become "completely unified with a similar plant in Bryansk".
 REGNUM claims production was halted in 2016 because Transmashholding was afraid international sanctions (in place since 2014 in response to the escalating War in Donbas) could jeopardize its cooperation with Siemens.